Probabilistic reachable sets of stochastic nonlinear systems with contextual uncertainties: The proposed algorithm

 \begin{pf} The proof can be found in Appendix \ref{proof:theo_finite_samples_feasibility}. \end{pf}

-Theorem \ref{theo:finite_samples_feasibility} reveals that the proposed approximation with finite samples has a bounded probability of leading an infeasible solution.
-The probability bound requires sufficient samples to ensure the accuracy of the LS-CDE and a slightly smaller threshold $\alpha_{s}<\alpha$ to ensure constraint satisfaction.
-The explicit bound of the sample number for LS-CDE regarding the choice of $\alpha_{\mathsf{s}}$ is not given here, which is left for future work.
+Theorem \ref{theo:finite_samples_feasibility} reveals that the proposed approximation with finite samples has a bounded probability of leading to an infeasible solution.
+The probability bound requires sufficient samples to ensure the accuracy of the LS-CDE and a smaller threshold $\alpha_{s}<\alpha$ to ensure constraint satisfaction in a high probability.
+Indeed, the sample number bound provided by Theorem \ref{theo:finite_samples_feasibility} increases as $1/\overline{M}^2,$ which is more conservative than scenario approach \cite{Garatti:2022}.
+However, the results of the scenario approach cannot be directly applied to this case due to the unavailability of samples in the exact distribution.